UBC-CIC/course-flexibility/docs/UserGuide.md

 ![alt text](assets/dashboard/dashboard_campus_data.png)

 ## Course
 This page is accessed by clicking on the main navigation bar called "Courses".
-This page will give analysis results into each course.
+This page will give analysis results for each course.

-On the top of the page is the filter function which includes a filter base on campus, course subject, course number, and faculty.
-There is also an [Advanced Filter](#Advanced-Filter) option to archive more complex filters.
+On the top of the page are the filters which includes a filter base on campus, course subject, course number, and faculty.
+There is also an [Advanced Filter](#Advanced-Filter) option to access more complex filters.

-Below the filter is a table showing the meta-data of a course and an analysis summary in each row.
+Below the filters is a table showing the meta-data of a course and an analysis summary in each row.
 Similar to the faculty/campus page, clicking on the arrow on the right will bring a user to the [Course More Detail](#Course-More-Detail) page.
 Clicking on any box in the Analysis Result column will load a pop-up explaining the result as shown in [Course Pop Up](#Course-Pop-Up).
 Each box has various colors depending on the analysis:
 * Green indicates "Yes" result
 * Red indicates "No" result
 * Orange indicates "Maybe" result